-Workers Sites · Cloudflare Workers docs
+Workers Sites

 Workers Sites enables developers to deploy static applications directly to Workers.

-It’s perfect for deploying applications built with static site generators like Hugo and Gatsby, or frontend frameworks like Vue and React.
+It is perfect for deploying applications built with static site generators like Hugo and Gatsby, or front-end frameworks like Vue and React.

 To deploy with Workers Sites, select from one of these three routes depending on the state of your target project: